Munro, Buenos Aires: History

 Although a grocery store (known as "Pualpería del Fondo de la Legua" and owned by merchant Gregorio Rodríguez) had existed on the corner of Avenida Mitre and Vélez Sarsfield by 1850, the neighborhood of Munro was born with the construction of a station of the Córdoba Central rail line (now Ferrocarril General Belgrano) on April 30, 1912.
 The English railway company, associated to the Compañía Argentina de Tierras del Norte, acquired lands near the railway and charged its station chief, Alfredo Dionisio Godoy, the lands sale.
 The station has its name after Scottish immigrant Duncan Mackay Munro (1844–1929), who managed several railway companies in Argentina including Buenos Aires and Ensenada, Santa Fe, and Córdoba Central.
-Munro was also member of committees for road construction and agriculture, and founding member of the Scottish Church of Buenos Aires.
+Munro was also a member of committees for road construction and agriculture and a founding member of the Scottish Church of Buenos Aires.
 Munro donated lands to build the train station and a park in the current "Munro" district.
 Besides, Munro's daughter, Adelina Munro Drysdale, would be later honored giving her name to the Villa Adelina district.
-Another neighbor town named after her, "Drysdale", was then changed to Carapachay.
+Another neighboring town named after her, "Drysdale", was then changed to Carapachay.

 On June 11, 1922, 49 neighbors led by Alfredo Dionisio Godoy founded the Unión Vecinal de Fomento de Munro.
-With the population growth, many stores were opened that formed an important commercial centre.
+With the population growth, many stores were opened that formed an important commercial center.
 Munro was also the site of Lumiton Studios, a movie production house founded by local radio pioneer Enrique Susini which, from 1931 to 1952, turned out over 180 full-length films and became among the best-known in Argentine cinema.
 On November 11, 1961, the partido's first school was founded: School Nº4 Domingo Faustino Sarmiento.
-On March 22, 1965, the Santa María Reina church is founded, and from 1996 it belongs to the San Isidro obispado.
+On March 22, 1965, the Santa María Reina church was founded, and since 1996 it has belonged to the San Isidro Obispado.

-Avenida Mitre consolidated as the main commercial center of the neighborhood after American jeans manufacturers Lee and Wranger opened their shops there in early 1970s.
+Avenida Mitre consolidated as the main commercial center of the neighborhood after American jeans manufacturers Lee and Wrangler opened their shops there in the early 1970s.
 Levi's arrived in 1976.
-They commercialised second-choice clothing with good sells.
+They commercialized second-choice clothing with good sales.

-In 1981 Mitre Avenue was repaired, thus modernizing the commercial centre.
-In 1984, Governor of Buenos Aires Alejandro Armendáriz promulgated a decree that named the city "Capital de la Indumentaria" to promote selling clothing in the district.
-During the 1970s and 1980s the commercial centre was a great success and one of the main driver of the economy of Vicente López Partido.
-The boom of the textile industry brought a lot of people to Munro in search of jeans (the most popular of its products) but also t-shirts, and sweaters, which could be buy at affordable prices, even a 50% less than other stores.
+In 1981 Mitre Avenue was repaired, thus modernizing the commercial center.
+In 1984, the Governor of Buenos Aires Alejandro Armendáriz promulgated a decree that named the city "Capital de la Indumentaria" to promote selling clothing in the district.
+During the 1970s and 1980s, the commercial center was a great success and one of the main drivers of the economy of Vicente López Partido.
+The boom of the textile industry brought a lot of people to Munro in search of jeans (the most popular of its products) but also t-shirts, and sweaters, which could be bought at affordable prices, as much as 50% less than other stores.

 In 1995 the Centro Cultural Munro (Munro Cultural Center) was inaugurated with a capacity for 870 people.